Social Studies Course Descriptions

 AP US History

 APUSH examines the social, political, and economic forces that have shaped our nation.
 Students read many different perspectives of those forces and learn to analyze and evaluate the relative importance of many events and movements in our history.
 The class is intensive, rigorous, and challenging.
 While the course outline is similar to other US History classes, it differs in its depth of coverage, its reading expectations and levels, and its methods of assessment.
-This course will be taught in conjunction with AP English Language.
-Many of the class activities will be relevant in both classes and some grades will be common to both courses.
+Students will earn an Honors credit in the fall semester for AP US History Seminar and they will earn an AP credit in the spring semester for AP US History.
+Students in this course will take the South Carolina End-of-Course test in May.

 AP Comparative Government and Politics